-namesx the names of the variables in the last iteration of bic.glm. postprob the posterior probabilities of the models selected. deviance the estimated model deviances. label labels identifying the models selected. bic values of BIC for the models. size the number of independent variables in each of the models. which a logical matrix with one row per model and one column per variable indicating whether that variable is in the model. probne0 the posterior probability that each variable is non-zero (in percent). postmean the posterior mean of each coefficient (from model averaging). postsd the posterior standard deviation of each coefficient (from model averaging). condpostmean the posterior mean of each coefficient conditional on the variable being included in the model. condpostsd the posterior standard deviation of each coefficient conditional on the variable being included in the model. mle matrix with one row per model and one column per variable giving the maximum likelihood estimate of each coefficient for each model. se matrix with one row per model and one column per variable giving the standard error of each coefficient for each model. reduced a logical indicating whether any variables were dropped before model averaging. dropped a vector containing the names of those variables dropped before model averag- ing. call the matched call that created the bma.lm object.
+postprobthe posterior probabilities of the models selected.deviancethe estimated model deviances.labellabels identifying the models selected.bicvalues of BIC for the models.sizethe number of independent variables in each of the models.whicha logical matrix with one row per model and one column per variable indicating whether that variable is in the model. labellabels identifying the models selected.bicvalues of BIC for the models.sizethe number of independent variables in each of the models.whicha logical matrix with one row per model and one column per variable indicating bicvalues of BIC for the models.sizethe number of independent variables in each of the models.whicha logical matrix with one row per model and one column per variable indicating sizethe number of independent variables in each of the models.whicha logical matrix with one row per model and one column per variable indicating which a logical matrix with one row per model and one column per variable indicating probne0 the posterior probability that each variable is non-zero (in percent). postmean the posterior mean of each coefficient (from model averaging). postsd the posterior standard deviation of each coefficient (from model averaging). condpostmean the posterior mean of each coefficient conditional on the variable being included in the model. condpostsd the posterior standard deviation of each coefficient conditional on the variable being included in the model. mle matrix with one row per model and one column per variable giving the maximum likelihood estimate of each coefficient for each model. se matrix with one row per model and one column per variable giving the standard error of each coefficient for each model. reduced a logical indicating whether any variables were dropped before model averaging. dropped a vector containing the names of those variables dropped before model averag- ing. call the matched call that created the bma.lm object.